Nina Kraviz: Early life and career

 Kraviz was born and raised in Irkutsk, Siberia, Russia.
 She moved to Moscow to study dentistry where she later gained her residency.
 Kraviz also worked in a number of roles in the early 2000s before she started her music career, including fixing "cosmonauts' teeth", hosting a local Irkutsk radio show, writing for a fanzine, and holding a club residency on Friday nights.

-In 2005, Kraviz was accepted into the Red Bull Music Academy in Seattle, however couldn't attend as she couldn't obtain a visa, attending the following year in Melbourne instead.
+In 2005, Kraviz was accepted into the Red Bull Music Academy in Seattle, however could not attend as she could not obtain a visa, attending the following year in Melbourne instead.
 By 2008, she was playing a regular night at the Propaganda Club in Moscow.

 Kraviz released her self-titled debut album in February 2012 through the Rekids record label, to mixed-positive reviews.
 She started her own record label in 2014, named трип (English: Trip).
 She mixed the forty-eighth DJ-Kicks mix album, which was released in January 2015.

 Kraviz took part in writing the music for the 2020 game Cyberpunk 2077.
 She also voiced her cameo in the game itself, in Russian and English versions.
-In 2021, along with other artists like Ben Sims, Oscar Mulero, and Marcel Dettmann, she participated in PX099: 100 Years Of Colombia: a techno compilation with tracks from the artists on the scene with the intention of raising awareness about Colombia’s social unrest.
+In 2021, along with other artists like Ben Sims, Oscar Mulero, and Marcel Dettmann, she participated in PX099: 100 Years Of Colombia: a techno compilation with tracks from the artists on the scene with the intention of raising awareness about Colombia's social unrest.

 In 2023, Jean-Michel Jarre collaborated with Kraviz on the remake of his Sex in the Machine Take 2 remake.